Bernie Nicholls: Post-retirement

-Following the Kings' firing of Terry Murray, Nicholls asked their new head coach Darryl Sutter to join the team as a coaching consultant.
+Following the Kings' firing of Terry Murray in December 2011, Nicholls asked their new head coach Darryl Sutter to join the team as a coaching consultant.
 He was unpaid for the first two months, with the Kings only covering his hotel room and meals, before being added to their payroll.
-As a consultant, he helped the Kings win the 2012 Stanley Cup Finals.
+As a consultant, he helped the Kings win the 2012 Stanley Cup Final.
+Nicholls spent his day with the Cup bringing it to West Guilford (bringing it to a local hockey rink) alongside a marina in nearby Haliburton before bringing it to his family camp and lake house.
+After retiring from hockey, he split his time between hunting, golf and hockey camps.

-Nicholls' autobiography Bernie Nicholls: From Flood Lights to Bright Lights was released in November 2022.
+Nicholls' autobiography, Bernie Nicholls: From Flood Lights to Bright Lights, as written with Kevin Allen and Ross McKeon, was released in November 2022.

 International play

 Nicholls won a silver medal in the 1985 World Ice Hockey Championships while playing for Canada.